potassco/clinguin/docs/clinguin/use.rst

     attr(sudoku,height,100).

 In the container, we create a dropdown menu for each position in the Sudoku and identify it by ``dd(X,Y)``.
 The first four lines will set the size and position of the dropdown.
 The special angular attribute ``class`` will set the style of the dropdown depending on the subgrid it belongs to, and if it is an initial value.
 In the last lines, we use the following special predicates.
 First, ``_clinguin_assume``, and ``_clinguin_browsing`` are part of the domain state (which can be extended by the Backend).
 Then, we use the predicate ``_all`` for accessing atoms that are in all models (see :ref:`domain-state`).
-By doing so, the last two lines define the selected value of the dropdown as the value that the Sudoku encoding is inferring, either by a user assumption or due to the domain constraints.
+By doing so, the last two lines define the selected value of the dropdown as the value that the Sudoku encoding is inferring, either by a user assumption (which makes sure the value is derived by the encoding) or due to the domain constraints.

 .. code-block::